-The ACA Grants in Biodiversity program is funded by the Alberta Conservation Association and operated through the Alberta Cooperative Conservation Research Unit - a partnership between the University of Alberta, the University of Calgary and the University of Lethbridge.
-With the announcement of the 2014 recipients, the 20 year old ACA Grants in Biodiversity has now awarded over $4.3 million dollars to 423 researchers.
+The ACA Grants in Biodiversity program for graduate students is funded by the Alberta Conservation Association and operated through the Alberta Cooperative Conservation Research Unit - a partnership between the University of Alberta, the University of Calgary and the University of Lethbridge.
+With the announcement of the 2014 recipients, the 20 year old ACA Grants in Biodiversity has now awarded over $4.3 million dollars to 423 graduate student researchers.
 The research supported by the ACA Grants in Biodiversity ultimately aims to conserve, protect and enhance Alberta's fish, wildlife and natural habitats.

 May 6, 2014 - Welcome aboard Syncrude, an Alberta Conservation Association Corporate Partner in Conservation.
 Syncrude has just committed $250,000 over the next five years in support of the ACA Grants in Biodiversity!